bspfsystems/BungeeIPC/README.md

 The main purpose of BungeeIPC is to facilitate BungeeCord-Bukkit server communications in downstream plugins.<br />
 There are some standalone features that can be used in-game, in the form of commands.
 The list of commands and their respective descriptions and permission nodes can be seen below.

-### BungeeCord vs. Bukkit
+### Bukkit vs. BungeeCord

 Some commands have (nearly-)identical functionality between the Bukkit and BungeeCord plugins.
 While running the commands from a console session will not require differentiation, an in-game player will require that:
 - `/ipc <command>` will run the command on the Bukkit server that the player is currently playing on.
 - `/ipcb <command>` will run the command on the BungeeCord proxy.

 Additionally, the permissions for the commands differ in the same way.
 Bukkit's permission nodes will be `bungeeipc.command.ipc[.<node>]`, whereas BungeeCord will use `bungeeipc.command.ipcb[.<node>]`.

 Only the Bukkit-based commands, descriptions, and permission nodes will be shown in the following section.
-If any command description differs between Bukkit and BungeeCord, the BungeeCord information will be appended in _italics_.
+If any command differs between Bukkit and BungeeCord, the BungeeCord information will be appended in _italics_.
 Wherever you see a command or permission node below in the below section, you can replace `/ipc` and `.ipc.` with `/ipcb` and `.ipcb.`, respectively.

 ### Common Commands